Naruto Uzumaki Cosplay

 Build guide

-Naruto's look is one of the most recognized costumes in anime, and it's also one of the most beginner-friendly builds you can pick.
-The whole thing is really one orange jacket, a styled wig, a headband, and three lines of makeup on each cheek.
-If you've never made a cosplay before, this is a great place to start.
+Naruto's look is one of the most recognized costumes in anime, and it is also one of the most beginner-friendly builds you can pick.
+The whole thing is one orange jacket, a styled wig, a headband, and three lines of makeup on each cheek.

-Here's the thing about Naruto cosplays: you can buy a pre-made jacket online for , but it'll fit like a Halloween costume.
+You can buy a pre-made jacket online for about $40, but it will fit like a Halloween costume.
 Sewing your own in orange cotton twill costs about the same and looks worlds better.
 A basic bomber or zip hoodie pattern gets you the right shape, and the white collar trim is just a topstitched strip of cotton.
 No complex drafting, no lining, just a clean zip-up jacket with a little structure.
-The shoulder accents are blue fabric panels set into the sleeve seam, or fabric paint if you're keeping it simple.
+The shoulder accents are blue fabric panels set into the sleeve seam, or fabric paint if you are keeping it simple.

-Wig styling is the one part where beginners usually stall, and it's actually simpler than it looks.
+Wig styling is where beginners usually stall, and it is actually simpler than it looks.
 Naruto's spikes are thick and chunky, not thin anime needles.
 Section the top into five or six spikes, coat each with Got2b Glued, shape them upright, and let it set overnight on a wig stand.
-Don't overwork it.
+Do not overwork it.
 If you thin the wig too much or spike it in tiny pieces, it goes crunchy and flat.
-Build the spikes up gradually and they'll hold through a full con day.
+Build the spikes up gradually and they will hold through a full con day.

-Budget runs about to depending on whether you sew or buy the jacket.
-The wig is , the headband is , and the sandals are .
-That leaves about for fabric if you're sewing your own.
+Budget runs about $80 to $200 depending on whether you sew or buy the jacket.
+The wig is about $30, the headband is $15, and the sandals are $25.
+That leaves about $40 for fabric if you are sewing your own.
 Give yourself four weeks: one for research and ordering, two for the jacket, and one for wig styling and finishing.
-Start with the wig this week and you'll feel the build come together fast.
-Happy crafting!

 Components